jbakhos63/etm_core_physics/README.md

 ## 🧪 Reproducibility and Usage

 This repository contains all code and logic needed to reproduce the results in the ETM paper.
+When unzipping, watch out for a duplication of the filename etm_core_physics .
+The unzip might nest a folder of the same name within itself.
+The relevent files will be in the lowest etm_core_physics folder.

 ### Folder Structure

 - `trials/` – All Python simulation scripts (trial_001 to trial_208)
 - `results/` – Summarized output from each simulation
+- `results99/` – This is a record of the original results of the author -- Summarized output from each simulation
 - `docs/` – Theoretical documentation and figures
-- `src/` – Core simulation logic

 ### Running a Trial

-From your terminal, navigate to the `trials/` folder and type:
+From your terminal, navigate to the `trials/` folder and type as an example:

 ```bash
 python trial_208_etm_speedoflight_constant.py